top of page

 the Governance of NanoteQ...

 The 2023 - 2025 NanoteQ governing board oversees NanoteQ operations.
-They address: needs of the facility, access to lab tools, student wellbeing, and research ethics.
+The Board addresses needs of the facility, access to lab tools, student wellbeing, and research ethics.
 They are appointed by the Director for two years with approval by the Provost's office.

 Dany Kim-Shapiro